 Design books are often expensive and contrary – sometimes the book is worth having for the physical production values alone, sometimes for the images, sometimes for the words and, occasionally, for all three.
 We wanted to cover those elements in our reviews so that you know whether it’s worth owning.

-The DRB was founded and is published by Andy Polaine who is an interaction and service designer, writer, researcher and lecturer.
+The DRB was founded and published by Andy Polaine who is an interaction and service designer, writer, researcher and lecturer.
 Andy is currently co-writing a book on Service Design for Rosenfeld Media (and as a result no longer personally reviews the RM books).
-Long-time reviewer, Dominic Flask, has now taken over as Editor of The Designer’s Review of Books and Andy remains with the spurious title of Editor-at-large, which means he still does some writing when he can.
+Long-time reviewer, Dominic Flask, took over as Editor of The Designer’s Review of Books for a time.
+Andy remained with the spurious title of Editor-at-large, which meant he still did some writing when he could.

 The masthead font is Buffet Script designed and generously donated by Ale Paul from the Sudtipos type foundry.
 Matt Willis helped out with some early designs and advice.
-Behind the scenes the DRB powered by WordPress and the typographically potent and very flexible Thesis theme.
+Behind the scenes the DRB powered by Wordpress and the typographically potent and very flexible Thesis theme.
+The archive is static and runs on Hugo.

 Why is there now an apostrophe in the title?